sareseef14/OOP2021/README.md

 **The Third Class is Called "EdgeData" :
- This class represents the Edge thet preentd by tow  Vertex (source ,destenation, Weight) in a (directional) weighted graph , by implementing the interface in the code "EdgeData".**
+ This class represents the Edge thet Preseneted By Tow  Vertex (source ,destenation, Weight) in a (directional) weighted graph , by implementing the interface in the code "EdgeData".**

 	/**
 	 * The id of the source node of this edge.